Linus2punkt0/bluesky-crossposter/README.md

 # Mk 2

-Version 2 of the crossposter has now been release in beta, found under the crossposter-mk2-beta branch.
+Version 2 of the crossposter has now been released.
 The new version contains a bunch of new options, along with fixes and restructuring.
-To start using the new version I recommend making a new, separate installation and transferring yout settings and database to the new version.
+To start using the new version I recommend making a new, separate installation and transferring your settings and database to the new version.

 New functions include:
 - Reposting your own posts (only works on Mastodon unless you pay for a higher level of twitters API)